 The winners of the program will have the honor of knowing that their work made it through a rigorous judging process that met the expectations of community volunteers, guest judges, and a Pasco County Commissioner.
 Winners will also receive sponsor donated awards.
 Past awards have included things such as gift cards, stuffed animals, and admission passes to local attractions.

 The program emphasizes recognizing teachers and students for their achievements and initiative.
 Winning participants get bragging rights for having their poster displayed in two locations in Pasco County.
 And every student that participates will get a certificate.
 Teachers who participate will also get something for their effort.

 Awards and Prizes

 Overall, there will be 18 winners across Kindergarten through Fifth grades.
-First place winners receive trophies.
-Second and third place winners receive ribbons or rosettes.
+First, Second, and Third place winners receive trophies.
 Students who place in the contest will also receive cool prizes that are donated from local sponsors.
-This year, we’re pleased to announce that there will also be honorable mention awards that will be presented by our sponsors.
+There will also be honorable mention awards that will be presented by our sponsors!